 But what about Ashland, the small city in southern Oregon where we live?

 I realized driving into town recently that there are many places in Ashland that we have not visited, and so much about our own city that I don’t know.

-I’ve written about wines from Walla Walla, Washington and interviewed wine makers from all over southern Oregon but I’ve never visited Weisinger’s of Ashland, Oregon, which is said to have a tasting room with gorgeous views.
+I’ve written about wines from Walla Walla, Washington and interviewed wine makers from all over southern Oregon but I’ve never visited Weisinger Family Winery, which is said to have a tasting room with gorgeous views.

 Which brings me to Project Discover Ashland Oregon.